Negative split: Even splitting

 Even splitting is a racing strategy where the runner aims for a precise lap time.
-To do this the runner must run the same split for every lap (or other distance considered a split) to hit the time.
+To do this, the runner must run the same split for every lap (or other distance considered a split) to hit the time.
 For example, if a runner wants to finish a 1600-meter race in 4:40, on a 400-meter track, the runner would have to hit 70 seconds a lap, with each lap counting as a split to achieve this goal.
-To use this strategy the runner must run their own pace and not get pulled ahead or behind by the other competitors.
-If the runner falls behind and runs the first part more slowly than intended, they can replace strategy with a negative split to make up for the time lost earlier in the race.
+To use this strategy, the runner must run their own pace and not get pulled ahead or behind by the other competitors.
+If the runner falls behind and runs the first part more slowly than intended, they can replace their strategy with a negative split to make up for the time lost earlier in the race.

 One of the best examples of even splitting comes from Dave Wottle in the 1972 Olympics in the 800-meter finals.
 Wottle ran a 1:45 for that race, even splitting 26 seconds for each 200-meter split.
 Because the other runners in the race ran so fast at the beginning and slowed at the end, Wottle's finish was much faster.

 In 2019, Eliud Kipchoge attempted to perform even splitting in the Ineos 1:59 Challenge, in which he attempted to run a marathon distance in under two hours.
-In order to achieve this time, each 5km split would need to be completed in 14 minutes 13 seconds, producing a time of 1 hour 59 minutes 59.5 seconds.
-In reality, all of the 5km splits were run within five seconds of each other, with every split past the 10km point being between 14:12 and 14:14.
+In order to achieve this time, each 5 km split would need to be completed in 14 minutes 13 seconds, producing a time of 1 hour 59 minutes 59.5 seconds.
+But in reality, all the 5 km splits were run within five seconds of each other, with every split past the 10 km point being between 14:12 and 14:14.
 This meant that the race was not run as an even split, but that there was only a 0.5% difference between the slowest and fastest splits, with no obvious pattern of slowing down or speeding up as the race progressed.